 The breast tissue removed during a biopsy is sent to a pathologist.
-A pathologist is a physician who looks at the tissue under a microscope and determines whether or not the tissue contains cancer.
+A pathologist is the physician who looks at the tissue under a microscope and determines whether or not the tissue contains cancer.

 The pathologist prepares a report of the findings, including the diagnosis, and sends it to the ordering physician (either your surgeon or your oncologist).

 When needed, the pathologist does more tests on the tissue sample.
-These results may be written up in separate reports, so you may get more than one report for the same biopsy.
+These results may be written in separate reports.
+So, you may get more than one report for the same biopsy.

 Your physician (either your surgeon or your oncologist) will go over the main findings of the report with you and answer any questions you may have.

 Learn about the contents of a pathology report.

-An accurate diagnosis leads to the best treatment possible.
+An accurate diagnosis leads to the most effective treatment possible.
 So, the skill of your pathologist is important.
-You want to make sure your tissue sample is handled properly and diagnosed correctly.
+You want to make sure your tissue sample(s) is handled properly and diagnosed correctly.

 If you wish to have your biopsy tissue re-examined for a second opinion, or if a new test becomes available that could affect your treatment, the preserved tissue can be obtained from the hospital where the biopsy was done.

-They are especially useful in getting an accurate diagnosis for rarer types of cancers (such as metaplastic breast cancer) that are hard to diagnose.
+They are especially useful in getting an accurate diagnosis for rare types of cancers (such as metaplastic breast cancer) that are hard to diagnose.